-- PJM will calculate NSRMCPs simultaneously with LMPs every 5-minutes in realtime. - The NSRMCP will be calculated as the cost to serve an additional MW of primary reserve demand in the RTO or applicable sub-zone. - Real-time 5-minute NSRMCPs will be published to eData for public view. - During periods when there is no Primary Reserve shortage, NSRMCP is the cost of the marginal primary reserve resource.
-The cost of the marginal Primary Reserve resource is defined as any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
-Non-shortage prices for NonSynchronized Reserves will not exceed the Primary Reserve penalty factor. - During periods when there is a shortage of Primary Reserves, the NSRMCP will be equal to the penalty factor of the location where the shortage occurred. - The NSRMCP will always be less than or equal to the SRMCP in the same location because Synchronized Reserve is a higher quality product than Non-Synchronized Reserve and may be substituted for it. - The 5-minute NSRMCPs for each hour will be averaged to an hourly NSRMCP that will be used for market settlement purposes. - Resources that are assigned Non-Synchronized Reserve will be paid the NSRMCP corresponding to the location in which they provided the service. - Settlement for the Non-Synchronized Reserve market will function as follows: - On an hourly basis PJM will determine the cost for each pool scheduled resource to provide Non-Synchronized Reserve and compensate it at the higher of the NSRMCP or the cost to provide the service (including any lost opportunity cost).
+PJM will calculate NSRMCPs simultaneously with LMPs every 5-minutes in real-time.

+The NSRMCP will be calculated as the cost to serve an additional MW of primary reserve demand in the RTO Reserve Zone or applicable Reserve Sub-zone.

+Real-time 5-minute NSRMCPs will be published to Data Viewer for public view.

+During periods when there is no Primary Reserve shortage, the NSRMCP is the cost of the marginal primary reserve resource.
+If the marginal resource is a Non-Synchronized Reserve resource, the cost of the marginal Primary Reserve resource is defined as any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
+If the marginal resource is a Synchronized Reserve resource, the cost of the marginal Primary Reserve resource is defined as its synchronized reserve offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
+Non-shortage prices for Non-Synchronized Reserves will not exceed the Primary Reserve penalty factor.

+During periods when there is a shortage of Primary Reserves, the NSRMCP will be equal to the penalty factor of the location where the shortage occurred.

+The NSRMCP will always be less than or equal to the SRMCP in the same location because Synchronized Reserve is a higher quality product than Non-Synchronized Reserve and may be substituted for it.

+The 5-minute NSRMCPs are used for market settlement purposes.

+Resources that are assigned Non-Synchronized Reserve will be paid the NSRMCP corresponding to the location in which they provided the service.

+Settlement for the Non-Synchronized Reserve market will function as follows:

+Every five minutes, PJM determines the cost for each pool scheduled resource to provide Non-Synchronized Reserve and compensate it at the higher of the NSRMCP or the cost to provide the service (including any lost opportunity cost).